How-to guide

 • Use a dedicated VLAN/VRF for backups; keep management separate.

-• Match MTU across path; verify with ping -M do -s 8972 <pbs> for jumbo frames.
+• Match MTU across path; check with ping -M do -s 8972 <pbs> for jumbo frames.

 • Prefer bonded uplinks (LACP) and pin PBS NICs to backup networks.

-• Monitor drops/retransmits during windows; adjust offload settings if CPU-bound.
+• Monitor drops/retransmits during peak periods; adjust offload settings if CPU-bound.

 4) Secure PBS (TLS, auth, firewall)